oscarlab/graphene-tests/openvino/README.md

 # OpenVINO

-This directory contains the Makefile and the template manifest for the most recent version of OpenVINO toolkit (as of this writing, version 2019_R2).
+This directory contains a Makefile and a template manifest for the most recent version of OpenVINO toolkit (as of this writing, version 2019_R2).
 We use the "Object Detection C++ Sample SSD" (object_detection_sample_ssd) example from the OpenVINO distribution as a concrete application running